Eliminate Carpenter Bees (5 Pro Woodworking Hacks)

 3. Planting Repellent Plants:

 My Insights: I’ve had success using a combination of essential oil sprays and repellent plants.
-It’s a natural and eco-friendly way to keep carpenter bees away.

-Original Research: I conducted a small experiment comparing the effectiveness of different essential oils.
 I found that almond oil was the most effective at repelling carpenter bees, followed by citrus oils.

 Quote: “Essential oils are a safe and effective way to deter carpenter bees without harming the environment,” says Dr. Sarah Jones, an entomologist at the University of California, Davis.